 Women’s retirement and the downside of living a long healthy life

-Few people I know actually work with someone who is calculating what their potential healthcare and long term care expenses will be in the future.
+Few people I know actually work with someone who is calculating what their potential healthcare and long-term care expenses will be in the future.
 My mom was blessed to have great healthcare.
-I know that is not the case with many seniors that balance paying for medications against living expenses.
-Regarding long term care, I know from my aunt and mother they would much rather live at home than be in either assisted-living or in a nursing home.
-As an only child with grade school age children, I am not an option for providing in-home care for my mom.
+I know that is not the case with many seniors who balance paying for medications against living expenses.
+Regarding long-term care, I know from my aunt and mother they would much rather live at home than be in either assisted living or a nursing home.
+As an only child with grade school-age children, I am also not an option for providing in-home care for my mom.

 Single women’s retirement and the downside of living a long healthy life

 There are many women who remain single their entire lives.
 My wife’s aunt is one example.
 She does not have the additional income that would come from having a husband that worked outside the home.
 This further multiplies the economic impact of the 78% of what a man earns wage gap that many women face.
 Single women do not receive any survivor benefits from pensions, etc. They’re all on their own.
-Terry Savage, speaking at Money Smart week in Chicago highlighted that potentially the most challenged women in retirement are those who are 60+ without a spouse, life partner or children.
+Terry Savage, when speaking at Money Smart Week in Chicago a few years ago highlighted that potentially the most challenged women in retirement are those who are 60+ without a spouse, life partner, or children.
 Who will care for them when their time comes?
 There is a huge need for during your life estate planning, healthcare powers of attorney for healthcare and property, as well as directives and letters of instruction, etc.

-When taking care of others impact women’s retirement
+Taking care of others can and will impact a women’s retirement

 Women’s retirement planning is different

-I am biased towards the planning of a CHARTERED RETIREMENT PLANNING COUNSELOR or a CERTIFIED FINANCIAL PLANNER, considered by some to be the elite financial planning credential.
+I recommend planning with a CHARTERED RETIREMENT PLANNING COUNSELOR or a CERTIFIED FINANCIAL PLANNER (CFP).
 Anyone can call themselves a financial planner.
-Everyone has not endured the coursework and continuing education standards of these credentials.
-You can verify a CFP credentials or search for one in your area at letsmakeaplan.org.
+But, not everyone has endured the coursework and continuing education standards of these credentials.
+You can verify CFP credentials or search for one in your area at letsmakeaplan.org.